 If the proposed alteration may result in non-compliance with the conditions of this consent or adverse effects that are greater than those authorised by this consent, then either a change to the conditions or a new consent would need to be obtained.

-Contribution to the Council Bream Bay Beach Profile Survey Programme (offered on an augier basis)
+Contribution to the Council Bream Bay Beach Profile Survey Programme )

-By the 30th of March each year from the commencement of sand extraction, the consent holder shall pay Council $5,000 as a contribution to the current Bream Bay Beach Profile Survey programme undertaken twice per year by Council.
+By the 30th of March each year from the commencement of sand extraction, the consent holder shall pay Council $25,000 as a contribution to the current Bream Bay Beach Profile Survey programme undertaken twice per year by Council.